-To further analyse these effects, we investigated the performance of the network on the mislabelled and correctly labelled entries of the (mislabelled) training dataset (Tables I-II).
-For both datasets (D1 and D2), the training AUC values for the correctly labelled components exceeded the corresponding testing AUC values (Tables I-II).
+To further analyse these effects, we investigated the performance of the network on the mislabelled and correctly labelled entries of the (mislabelled) training dataset (tables 1 and 2).
+For both datasets (D1 and D2), the training AUC values for the correctly labelled components exceeded the corresponding testing AUC values (tables 1 and 2).
 From these results, it is clear that, even at high training errors, the network can distinguish clean data from noisy data.

-To study the structure of the loss function landscapes for single-layered perceptrons under uniform noise, we produced the corresponding disconnectivity graphs, coloured by both training and testing AUC values, for the D1 and D2 datasets (Figures 1-4).
+To study the structure of the LFLs for single-layered perceptrons under uniform noise, we produced the corresponding disconnectivity graphs [50, 51], coloured by both training and testing AUC values, for the D1 and D2 datasets (figures 1-4).